What to quaran-stream if you're staying in to avoid coronavirus

 Have a library card or university login?
 Then you should be taking full advantage of Kanopy, where you have free access to a plethora of movies (including documentaries, foreign film, classics, and indies), educational videos, plus children's movies and TV shows via Kanopy Kids.
 Content can be streamed on your TV, mobile phone, tablets, and online, and can be watched on your TV via Apple TV, Roku, Chromecast, Amazon Fire TV, and more.
 Oh, and if that wasn't enough, it's all ad-free.

 Dozens of titles are waiting to be watched for free via the PBS Video App, and PBS Passport, which is available as a PBS member benefit (within the PBS Video App.
-Among the options on the Video App: American Experience, American Master, Antiques Roadshow.
-Series available to binge via Passport: Masterpiece (Downton Abbey, Sanditon, Poldark, more); Finding Your Roots; The Great British Baking Show (seasons 1-5).
+Among the options on the Video App: American Experience, American Master, and Antiques Roadshow.
+Series available to binge via Passport: Masterpiece (Downton Abbey, Sanditon, Poldark, more); Finding Your Roots; and The Great British Baking Show (seasons 1–5).